crossprogramming/crossprogramming.github.io/_posts/2021-08-16-structured-logging-in-asp-net-core-using-serilog-and-seq.md

 This query will find the conversation ID:
 ![identify-conversation-id-by-error-id]({{ site.baseurl }}/assets/structured-logging-in-aspnet-core-using-serilog-and-seq/7-identify-conversation-id-by-error-id.png)

-Then, fetching events from this conversation can be done via:
+Fetching all events belonging to the conversation where the exception has occurred can be done via:

 ```sql
 select ToIsoString(@Timestamp) as Date, @Arrived, @Message